cmb569/browser-game/README.md

 Each question is 100 points.

-The highest points are 1000 points if you get them all correct.
+The highest points are 2000 points if you get them all correct.

-If you want to do it over to get better score, you can click replay.
+If you want to do it over to get better score, you can click restart.

 If you are satisfied with the score, go to main menu which will direct you to Title Page.